ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

 **Note:** The customization script will run as long as it contains code that can be executed by the cluster user.
 It cannot execute code that requires root access, for example, it cannot execute code such as opening ports or changing IP table rules.

-## Tracking the status of customizaton
+## Tracking the status of the customizaton
 This is a three step process.
 First you need to get the customization request ID for your instance and then invoke a second API to get the status of that particular ID.
 From the second invocation, you will get location details of the customization logs for each target node executed.
 Finally, if you need to look at the log details, you will need to [ssh](https://console.bluemix.net/docs/services/AnalyticsEngine/Connect-using-SSH.html#connect-using-ssh) to the specific node.

 ### Step 1 - Getting all customization requests for the given instance ID